Name Above All Names: Son of Man

 Be thinking about cleanups, other household chores and repairs.
 Covenant’s Handy Helpers can tackle most any job around your home and if you have a big job, we can help you find a Contractor and make sure it gets done.
 Call Robyn at the Church Office, or Steve Krueger 770-591-3852.

-THANK YOU HANDY HELPERS!
+THANK YOU TO THE HANDY HELPERS!

 A note of thanks to Steve Krueger and the Handy Helpers for all the care, kindness, advice and help they have given me over the past few years.
 No job has been too big or too small for their consideration!
 Not only do they offer great peace of mind to a rather “unskilled” homeowner, but the money they have saved me has been a true Godsend!
 We are so blessed to have such a team in our church!
 (They should be considered for sainthood).